Learning Page Order in Shuffled WOO Releases: Abstract

 \section{Abstract}

 We investigate document page ordering on 5,461 shuffled WOO documents (Dutch freedom of information releases) using page embeddings.
 These documents are heterogeneous collections such as emails, legal texts, and spreadsheets compiled into single PDFs, where semantic ordering signals are unreliable.
 We compare five methods, including pointer networks, seq2seq transformers, and specialized pairwise ranking models.
 The best-performing approach successfully reorders documents up to 15 pages, with Kendall's $\tau$ ranging from 0.95 for short documents (2–5 pages) to 0.72 for 15-page documents.
 We observe two unexpected failures: seq2seq transformers fail to generalize on long documents (Kendall's $\tau$ drops from 0.918 on 2–5 pages to 0.014 on 21–25 pages), and curriculum learning underperforms direct training by 39\% on long documents.
 Ablation studies suggest learned positional encodings are one contributing factor to seq2seq failure, though the degradation persists across all encoding variants, indicating multiple interacting causes.
 Attention pattern analysis reveals that short and long documents require fundamentally different ordering strategies, explaining why curriculum learning fails.
 Model specialization achieves substantial improvements on longer documents ($+0.21$ $\tau$).
+Code and data are publicly available on \href{https://github.com/E-8814/woo-page-ordering}{GitHub} and \href{https://huggingface.co/datasets/E-8814/woo-page-ordering}{HuggingFace} respectively.